 Bluefish are students serving as ministers for the campus community while developing their individual gifts.
 Each year a new class of Bluefish is trained as Stephen Ministers, an interdenominational system of pastoral caregiving for laypeople used in churches and ministries around the world.
 The training teaches a biblically-based and psychologically-sound approach to caring ministry.
-The Bluefish students who are commissioned as Stephen Ministers are prepared and equipped to truly care for the students, faculty, and staff that make up the PCcommunity.
+The Bluefish students who are commissioned as Stephen Ministers are prepared and equipped to truly care for the students, faculty, and staff that make up the PC community.

 Every Stephen Ministry relationship is completely confidential; nothing you say to your Stephen Minister will ever be repeated.
-If you ever are in need of a friendly ear to listen or a shoulder to lean on, please reach out to one of the people listed below.
+If you ever are in need of a friendly ear to listen or a shoulder to lean on, please reach out to one of the Bluefish.

 You can also learn more about Stephen Ministry by visiting their website at http://www.stephenministries.org/